geomstats/geomstats/README.md

 Geomstats is an open-source Python package for computations and statistics on manifolds.
 The package is organized into two main modules:
 ``geometry`` and ``learning``.

-The module `geometry` implements concepts in differential geometry,and the module `learning` implements statistics and learning algorithms for data on manifolds.
+The module `geometry` implements concepts in differential geometry, and the module `learning` implements statistics and learning algorithms for data on manifolds.

 <img align="left" src="https://raw.githubusercontent.com/ninamiolane/geomstats/master/examples/imgs/h2_grid.png" width=110 height=110>